Cloud Cost Management FAQ

 Learn from feedback (true anomaly vs. expected change)

-Types of anomalies detected:
+Types of anomalies:

 Sudden spikes (cost doubled overnight)